Abhishek325/HandySearch/README.md

 1. Execute the database file (userdb.sql) in your server.
 2. Change connection string in the program.
 3. Run the proggram in your IDE and publish it as per you requirements.

-For any suggestions,
-Reach out to me @iamtheking1abhishek@gmail.com, apparently !!